aravind-sadharani/chandraveena/src/blog/release1-brindavani-sarang/index.md

 **Family** - Sarang

-**Melakartha** - Bhashanga Raga of Melakartha Raga Kharaharapriya (Sa Re ga ma Pa Dha ni).
+**Melakarta** - Bhashanga Raga of Melakarta Raga Kharaharapriya (Sa Re ga ma Pa Dha ni).
 It has the additional note (Bhashanga note) of Tivra Ni.

 **Prahar** - 2nd and 3rd prahar (equivalent to 9 AM - 3 PM)